khulnasoft-lab/clix.py/docs/tutorial/arguments/optional.md

 ```

 !!! info
-    Typer added support for `Annotated` (and started recommending it) in version 0.9.0.
+    Clix added support for `Annotated` (and started recommending it) in version 0.9.0.

     If you have an older version, you would get errors when trying to use `Annotated`.

-    Make sure you Upgrade the Typer version to at least 0.9.0 before using `Annotated`.
+    Make sure you Upgrade the Clix version to at least 0.9.0 before using `Annotated`.

 Before, you had this function parameter: